ayust/alpha-guide/content/upgrading-ships/minmatar/breacher.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This ship is fit with two `Small Anti-EM Screen Reinforcer I` rigs and one `Small Anti-Thermal Screen Reinforcer I` rig, to improve the shields' resistance to damage.
+This ship is fit with two `Small EM Shield Reinforcer I` rigs and one `Small Thermal Shield Reinforcer I` rig, to improve the shields' resistance to damage.

 ### How To Fly